-The Company engages in non-life insurance activities, mainly in the motor, home, and medical assistance lines, recognizing liabilities associated with insurance contracts that reflect the unearned premiums and provision for claims.
+The Company carries out its activity in the nonlife business, mainly in the motor, home and medical assistance lines, recognizing liabilities associated with insurance contracts that reflect the unearned premiums and provision for claims.

-This last concept includes, among others, the estimated cost of claims pending settlement, payment and not reported, mainly in the motor line, amounting to 325.029 thousand euros as of December 31, 2022.
+This last concept includes, among others, the estimated cost of claims pending settlement, payment and not reported, mainly in the motor line, amounting to 411.890 thousand euros as of December 31, 2023.